gcallah/JohnGray/papers/callahan.md

 Marionette*.
 In these pages he undertakes a sort of jazz improvisation on the theme of human freedom, surveying an omnium-gatherum of earlier writers' and cultures' thoughts on the topic from the point of view of a "freedom-skeptic."

+### Seven Types of Atheism

+In his book *Seven Types of Atheism*, Gray makes the important point that atheism is not a single doctrine, but encompasses a wide variety -- at least seven -- of world views.

+In his first chapter, Gray addresses is the "New Atheists."
+He is at his best here, and few believers could write as sscathing a takedown of this movement.
+As he puts it:

+"The new atheists have directed their campaign against a narrow segment of religion while failing to understand even that small part.
+Seeing religion as a system of beliefs, they have attacked it as if it was no more than an obsolete scientific theory...
+But the idea that religion consists of a bunch of discredited theories is itself a discredited theory -- a relic of the 19th century philosophy of Positivism."
+(2028, p.
+9)

 ### Feline Philosophy